 - You invoice your client and send a copy of the invoice to a factoring company, like CapitalPlus.

-- When your client pays the invoice to the factoring company, you’re paid the balance of the invoice less a modest fee the factoring company takes out.
+- When your client pays the invoice to CapitalPlus, you’re paid the balance of the invoice less a modest fee that’s taken out.

-Factoring eliminates all that, including the waiting and the payback, and looks instead at your client’s credit history.
-Factoring companies are more concerned about the creditworthiness of your client, rather than the size of your company or your credit history.
+Factoring eliminates all that, including the waiting and the payback, and makes the decision primarily based on your client’s credit history.
+Factoring companies are more concerned about the creditworthiness of your client, rather than the size of your company, or your credit history.

-The bottom line is this… you don’t have to lose a good employee because you can’t pay them on time.
+We all know how hard it is to build a good team — you can’t afford to lose an employee because you can’t pay them on time.
 Invoice factoring ensures you’ll always have enough cash flow for payroll and other expenses.
 If you’re struggling with cash flow, even if it occurs more than once, and you have a customer base of creditworthy clients, your business can benefit from invoice factoring.
+Give us a call at 865-670-2345 or schedule one to get started today!

 Back to blog